 After dealing with the death of a spouse, the last thing you may want to do is eat.
 Unfortunately, avoiding food will undermine your overall health.
 For some, eating alone can be a chore.
-What is it about being alone that makes it difficult to eat healthfully?
-And what are some ways you can make sure you get the nutrients that you need?
+Being alone can make it difficult to eat healthfully, but there are ways you can make sure you get the nutrients that you need.

 Adjusting to a new living situation after the death of a spouse may lead to poor nutrition.
 Eating alone poses many challenges to achieving a nutritionally sound diet.
 For one, food simply tastes better when you are enjoying it with someone you love.
 In our society, food is not just about sustenance, but also about the pleasurable experience of mealtime.
 When you have the luxury of enjoying someone’s company at meals, mealtime becomes that much more pleasurable.
-When you suddenly find yourself eating alone, on the other hand, you may not enjoy your meals as much as you once did.
+When you suddenly find yourself eating alone, you may not enjoy your meals as much as you once did.

 Another reason eating alone is difficult is that there is less incentive to cook.
 Perhaps you have spent years cooking well-rounded meals for your spouse or family, and now cooking for one is just not the same.
 Maybe your spouse was in charge of the cooking and you do not know where to begin in the kitchen.
 Because of these new obstacles, many seniors end up swapping balanced meals for grazing and skipping meals.

 Does it really make a difference whether you grab something out of the refrigerator on the go or sit down when you eat your meals?
 Yes, particularly as you get older.
 Healthy eating may reduce your risk of certain conditions, such as obesity, type 2 diabetes, heart disease, or cancer.
 And your risk for developing these diseases increases as you age.

 A healthy diet also provides you with the energy and nutrients you need to stay healthy.
 Eating healthfully may even help prevent depression and keep your mind sharp.

 To improve the nutritional quality of your diet, try some of these tips for healthy eating for older adults: